phpb-com/docker-gitlab/README.md

 - Output of the `docker info` command
 - The `docker run` command you used to run the image (mask out the sensitive bits).

+# Installation

-# Prerequisites
+## Prerequisites

-Your docker host needs to have 1GB or more of available RAM to run GitLab.
+Your docker host needs to have 2GB or more of available RAM to run GitLab.
 Please refer to the GitLab [hardware requirements](https://github.com/gitlabhq/gitlabhq/blob/master/doc/install/requirements.md#hardware-requirements) documentation for additional information.

-# Installation
+Note that those requirements might be outdated and not always based on the real data, so take precautions.
+It is always safer to slightly over provision capacity than have less than required.

+## Preparing container image

 Automated builds of the image are available from [Dockerhub](https://hub.docker.com/r/gotfix/gitlab) and is the recommended method of installation.